 Meaning

-“As an alcoholic, you have no appreciation for your wife or your children’s feelings, but I’m making up for that now.
-I’m winning my children’s trust back.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+The message behind “As an alcoholic, you have no appreciation for your wife or your children’s feelings, but I’m making up for that now.
+I’m winning my children’s trust back.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme